devnich/python-programming/README.md

     2. Utility for working with arguments: `argparse` (<https://docs.python.org/3/library/argparse.html>)

-# Use text processing and data frame processing as motivating examples for each section

-1. Clean text data
-2. Clean data frame data

 # For Loops

 ## A `for` loop executes commands once for each value in a collection